-Magwitch pretty much collects names, but we like this one the best, mainly because it sounds like a magnet met a witch.
+Or Magwitch: he pretty much collects names, but we like this one the best, mainly because it sounds like a magnet met a witch.
 The "witch" part of his name is very interesting, because we fancy him to be a bit of a magician himself, a bit of a mysterious creature.
 He produces all kinds of money and finds a way to get it to Pip without Pip knowing who sent it.
-He is able to make his fortune in a relatively short amount of time in New South Wales.
+He's able to make his fortune in a relatively short amount of time in New South Wales.

-Estella's name means star and that’s just perfect.
-She’s out of Pip's reach, and she's always climbing things as a little girl.
-At one point, Pip sees her climbing a ladder in the brewery, and it looks like she is climbing into the sky.
-She is the beacon of light that Pip reaches toward, but, like the stars, she's twinkly and she is too far away.
+Estella's name means "star," because obviously: she's out of Pip's reach, and she's always climbing things as a little girl.
+At one point, Pip sees her climbing a ladder in the brewery, and it looks like she's climbing into the sky.
+She's the beacon of light that Pip reaches toward, but, like the stars, she's twinkly and she's too far away.

-So much depends upon a red wheelbarrow and Pip's boots.
-Pip’s boots are one of the first subjects of upper class mockery.
+Pip's boots are his first clue that something is wrong.
 Estella makes fun of Pip for his coarse hands and his thick boots, both of which are indicative of a boy from a working class family, who has to help out with chores and who gets his hands dirty every so often.
 Eventually, Pip, upon coming into fortune, is asked to buy new clothes, but is too ashamed to actually wear them around his hometown.
-He does a fashion show at home, but it is really awkward.
+He does a fashion show at home, but it's way awkward.
 Clothes are a huge indicator of social standing.
 Beyond that day, we never really hear about Pip's clothes.
 We just know that he buys a lot of jewelry (the bills keep piling up), and he and Drummle have another boot encounter.

 For example, Joe is a blacksmith.
 He runs a smithy and does ironwork for the local area.
 He works at his forge, heating and bending iron into shape.
-He creates things and, though he is rough and unrefined compared to Miss Havisham's set, Joe is one of the (if not THE) most honest, generous, and good-hearted people in Pip's life.
-He has little education, but it really doesn't matter.
-When Jaggers tries to pay Joe for agreeing to release Pip from his apprenticeship, Joe goes crazy.
-He is proud, and he is completely annoyed that Jaggers doesn’t understand why he doesn’t want any money for Pip.
-Jaggers seems to assume that someone like Joe, a lowly blacksmith, would want money and would make a fuss if he were not given any.
-However, Joe quickly dispels that stereotype.
-He does not desire wealth and fortune in the way that Pip does, but, rather, is content with his life and proud of his job.
+He creates things and, though he's rough and unrefined compared to Miss Havisham's set, Joe is one of the (if not THE) most honest, generous, and good-hearted people in Pip's life.
+He doesn't desire wealth and fortune in the way that Pip does, but, rather, is content with his life and proud of his job.

-Jaggers is a lawyer.
-All day long he fights in courts to defend London's criminals.
+Jaggers is a lawyer who defends London's criminals.
 He dwells in the bustling heart of London, and his office is right next to the prison.
-Whether he is in court or at the Three Jolly Bargeman, Jaggers brings his profession and his skills as a lawyer with him wherever he goes.
-There is no delineation between work and home life.
+Whether he's in court or at the Three Jolly Bargeman, Jaggers brings his profession and his skills as a lawyer with him wherever he goes.
+There's no delineation between work and home life.
 Hello, work-life balance?
 Paging HR?
-Jaggers is a man of the law through and through.

-Similarly, Herbert, while of social position, is totally interested in working and in putting money to work.
-He doesn't want to sit still all day like gentlemen do, but he seeks adventure and creativity in his position as shipping merchant.
-When Pip's self-destruction is complete, and when he has finally let go of his dreams, he goes to Cairo to work for Herbert, and he finds happiness at last.
-He says, "many a year went round, before I was partner in the house; but I lived happily with Herbert and his wife, and lived frugally, and paid my debts, and maintained a constant correspondence with Biddy and Joe" (3.58.64).
-Pip seems to become a self-sufficient man through his work rather than some vague notion of himself as a gentleman.
+And then there's Herbert.
+Herbert is a gentleman, but he doesn't want to lounge around all day like a rich guy: he wants adventure and creativity in his position as shipping merchant.
+When Pip's self-destruction is complete, and when he's finally let go of his dreams, he goes to Cairo to work for Herbert, and he finds happiness at last: "many a year went round, before I was partner in the house; but I lived happily with Herbert and his wife, and lived frugally, and paid my debts, and maintained a constant correspondence with Biddy and Joe" (58.64).
+In the end, Pip seems to become content and self-sufficient through his work rather than some vague notion of himself as a gentleman.